arklese1zure/medMACROS/README.md

 ### File manager
 Lets the user view a folder as a small treeview that can always be accesed, useful for quickly launching commonly used files.
 ### Shortcuts
 Lets you add shortcuts for commonly used applications.
-Uses Window's own .lnk files, therefore it's extremely flexible, letting the user add web shortcuts and even sutom launch options on programs.
+Uses Window's own .lnk files, therefore it's extremely flexible, letting the user add web shortcuts and even custom launch options on exectuables.
 ### Notepad
 Small section for jotting down notes, to-do lists, et cetera.
 ### Phonebook